Greyson Adams, Research Scientist

 Andrew works as a research engineer wherever the Schatz Center needs him.
 He has implemented energy dispatch automation for the Redwood Coast Airport Microgrid, designed the Redwood Coast Airport electric vehicle charging stations, took a leading role in developing the California Biomass Residue Emissions Characterization model, and currently manages the test results data repository for the off-grid solar and lighting team.
 He also has a passion for offshore renewable energy, and takes any opportunity to participate in related projects.
 He graduated from Humboldt State University in 2012 with a Bachelor’s Degree in Environmental Resources Engineering and International Studies, holds an EIT certificate, and still has trouble explaining his job to his family.

-Dr. Nicholas Lam, Research Scientist
+Dr. Nicholas Lam, Research Associate

 Dr. Peter Lehman, Founding Director